 Familiarise yourself with the city and take a walk along the Hervey Bay Esplanade.
 You can walk or cycle along the 14 kilometre (8.7 mile) pathway that lines the foreshore from Urangan Harbour at the eastern end to Gatakers Bay in the west.
 The beautiful Orchid House, in the Botanic Gardens, is home to a collection of 20,000 orchids.
 The major seasonal flowering occurs in spring (from September to October) and autumn (from February to March) but there are always flowers in bloom.
-The Hervey Bay Historical Village and Museum features historical buildings housing more than 8000 exhibits from the Fraser Coast and Wide Bay area.
-At the Fraser Coast Discovery Sphere you can learn all about the world of the humpback whale.
-The Hervey Bay Golf and Country Club welcomes visitors to play in the natural bush environment of its challenging 18-hole championship course.
+The Hervey Bay Historical Village and Museum features historical buildings housing more than 8000 exhibits from the area.
+At the Fraser Coast Discovery Sphere you can learn about the world of the humpback whale.
+The Hervey Bay Golf and Country Club welcomes visitors to play in the natural bush environment of its 18-hole championship course.

 Explore Hervey Bay's surrounding areas